Q1: “Democracy is a better form of government.” Support the statement with three arguments.

 (iii) The government is not by force.
-The opposition parties are allowed to criticise the government.
+The opposition parties are allowed to criticize the government.

 (iv) Since every individual is given equal rights, there is less danger of conflicts in society.
-There are less conflicts based on caste, religion or region and less social tensions in society.
-In politics, dignity of the individual is cared for.
+There are fewer conflicts based on caste, religion, or region and fewer social tensions in society.
+In politics, the dignity of the individual is cared for.

 (ii) All democracies usually develop a procedure to conduct competition, i.e. conduct elections, power-sharing, etc. This reduces the possibility of tensions, due to social divisions, turning violent or explosive.

-(iii) Democracy teaches people to respect the differences and resolve conflicts among different groups peacefully.
+(iii) Democracy teaches people to respect differences and resolve conflicts among different groups peacefully.
 In non-democratic countries, rulers either turn a blind eye to or suppress internal differences.
 For example, Sri Lanka.
-The plus point in democratic regime is the ability to handle social differences, divisions and conflicts.
+The plus point in a democratic regime is the ability to handle social differences, divisions, and conflicts.

 (iv) A democracy is not just a rule by majority opinion.
 The majority always needs to work with the minority so that the government represents the general view.

-(v) A democratic government ensures that the rule by the majority does not become autocratic in terms of religion, race or linguistic group etc. It tries that in case of every election, different persons and groups can form a majority.
-It tries to see that every citizen has a chance to be in majority at some point of time and is not barred on the basis of birth.
+(v) A democratic government ensures that the rule by the majority does not become autocratic in terms of religion, race linguistic group, etc. It tries that in the case of every election, different persons and groups can form a majority.
+It tries to see that every citizen has a chance to be in the majority at some point in time and is not barred based on birth.
 All these things ensured by a democratic regime lead to a peaceful and harmonious life.

-Q.3.
-What are the differences between democratic and non-democratic governments in the decision making process?
-[2011 (T-2)]
+Q3: What are the differences between democratic and non-democratic governments in the decision-making process?

-Ans.
-The decision making process of the non-democratic rulers is very quick.
-They are also efficient in decision making and even in the implementation of the decisions.
-This all happens because non-democratic rulers do not have to bother about deliberation in assemblies or about the public opinion.
+Ans: The decision-making process of the non-democratic rulers is very quick.
+They are also efficient in decision-making and even in the implementation of the decisions.
+This all happens because non-democratic rulers do not have to bother about deliberation in assemblies or public opinion.

-On the other hand, democratic form of government is based on deliberation and negotiation.
-This causes the process slow.
-They followed procedures, their decisions may be more acceptable to the people and are more effective.
+On the other hand, a democratic form of government is based on deliberation and negotiation.
+This causes the process to slow.
+They followed procedures, and their decisions may be more acceptable to the people and are more effective.

-Ans.
-Political parties shape public opinion.
+Ans: Political parties shape public opinion.
 They raise and highlight issues.
 They have lakhs of members and activists spread all over the country.
 Many of the pressure groups are the extensions of political parties among different sections of society.
-Political parties sometimes also launch movements for resolving the problems faced by people.
-Often opinion in the society crystallise on the lines parties take.
+Political parties sometimes also launch movements to resolve the problems faced by people.
+Often opinions in the society crystallise on the lines parties take.

-Q.5. ‘‘There is lack of internal democracy within the political parties.’’
+Q5: ‘‘There is a lack of internal democracy within the political parties.’’
 Justify the statement with three arguments.
-[2011 (T-2)]

-Ans.
-There is lack of internal democracy within parties.
-All parties having tendency that there is only one or few leaders should be at top to grab the power.
-They do not have check on membership registers.
-They do not call organisational meetings neither they conduct internal elections regularly.
+Ans: There is a lack of internal democracy within parties.
+All parties tend that there is only one or few leaders should be at the top to grab power.
+They do not have a check on membership registers.
+They do not call organizational meetings neither they conduct internal elections regularly.
 Not all the members of the party have information regarding internal party matters.
-The ordinary member of the party do not have the means or the connections needed to influence the decisions.
-Every decision of the party is taken only by few leaders in the name of party.
+The ordinary members of the party do not have the means or the connections needed to influence the decisions.
+Every decision of the party is taken only by a few leaders in the name of the party.

-Q.6. ‘‘Most negative feature of democracy is that its examination never gets over.”
+Q6: ‘‘Most negative feature of democracy is that its examination never gets over.”
 Support the statement with three arguments.
-[2011 (T-2)]

 (i) Promote equality among citizens